Whatsapp Icon

 Massage Therapy

 Massage therapy can play a role in managing swelling by promoting lymph drainage and reducing fluid buildup.
 Specifically, manual lymphatic drainage (MLD), a gentle form of massage, is designed to enhance the circulation of lymph and can be particularly beneficial for patients with lymphedema.
-However, it's important for cancer patients to consult with their healthcare team before starting massage therapy, as certain types of massage may not be appropriate depending on the cancer and treatment stages.
+However, cancer patients need to consult with their healthcare team before starting massage therapy, as certain types of massage may not be appropriate depending on the cancer and treatment stages.

 Herbal Supplements